Nitrokey/nitrokey-documentation/nethsm/administration.rst

          Repeat for confirmation:
          User e8836f4cf2c7fa968bf0 added to NetHSM localhost:8443
    .. tab:: REST API
-      Information about the `/users` endpoint, to create an user without specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_users>`__.
+      Information about the `/users` endpoint, to create a user without specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_users>`__.

-      Information about the `/users/{UserID}` endpoint, to create an user with specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_users-UserID>`__.
+      Information about the `/users/{UserID}` endpoint, to create a user with specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_users-UserID>`__.

 Delete User
 ~~~~~~~~~~~

-Delete an user account from the NetHSM.
+Delete a user account from the NetHSM.

 .. warning::
    Deletion is permanent and can not be reverted.

-An user account can be deleted as follows.
+A user account can be deleted as follows.

 .. tabs::
    .. tab:: nitropy